 Get rid of old tweets or things that you regret posting in your younger years.
 This gives you a clean slate to start afresh and avoid being canceled.

-Don’t Voice Controversial Opinions When Using Social Media
+Don’t Be Too Controversial When Using Social Media

 If you are talking about a controversial topic that generates a lot of interest, you need to expect some backlash if you’re taking an extreme stance on something.